jaredliverpool/browser-default-get/README.md

 # HTB - Basic Auth: Finding the Flag via GET / search.php

-**Tagline:** Demonstration of using Basic HTTP auth and `curl`/DevTools/Fetch to retrieve a JSON-backed search endpoint (screenshots included — placeholders below).
+**Tagline:** Demonstration of using Basic HTTP auth and `curl`/DevTools/Fetch to retrieve a JSON-backed search endpoint.

 ---